Imaginea/i-tagger/README.md

 Both of the projects are excellent in their own way, however they lack few things like support for different dataset and models in a modular way, which plays a key role in a customer facing project(s).
+Where nature of the data changes as the project evolves.

 # Problem Statement
  - To come up with an software architecture to try different models on different dataset
  - Which should take care of:
-    - Preprocessing the data
+    - Pre-processing the data
     - Preparing the data iterators for training, validation and testing for set of features and their types
     - Use a model that aligns with the data iterator feature type
     - Train the model in an iterative manner, with fail safe
     - Use the trained model to predict on new data
+ - Keep the **model core logic independent** of the current architecture

 # Solution or proposal

-Little of Object-Oriented-Principles are infused in to Python scriptic nature, for eay extensible and maitanance.
+Little Object-Oriented-Principles are infused in to Python scriptic nature, for eay extensible and maitanance.

 **What we solved using this code?**